 There are a number of factors that mean negotiations are unlikely to result in swift consensus and a clear action plan.

-• Not everyone agrees on what should be prioritised and how countries should work together
+- Not everyone agrees on what should be prioritised and how countries should work together

-This is made doubly tricky by confusion on how to measure progress and what is or isn’t a sustainable investment
+This is made doubly tricky by confusion on how to measure progress and what is or isn’t a sustainable investment - Carbon Markets are a bone of contention

 Carbon markets, which would allow countries to receive and sell credit based on reducing emissions, are complicated to define and implement.
-Lower income countries also argue that credits could allow richer countries to get away with not reducing emissions by buying credits from developing countries
+Lower income countries also argue that credits could allow richer countries to get away with not reducing emissions by buying credits from developing countries - Not everyone agrees on reducing coal for power generation

-A recent leak revealed that countries including Saudi Arabia, Japan and Australia are asking the UN to play down the need to move rapidly away from fossil fuels
+A recent leak revealed that countries including Saudi Arabia, Japan and Australia are asking the UN to play down the need to move rapidly away from fossil fuels - The largest emitters won’t be attending

 Presidents Vladimir Putin and Xi Jinping announced that they won’t be attending despite Russia and China accounting for 4.6% and 27% of global emissions respectively.
-Many feel that effective discussions and clear actions require the leaders and not just diplomatic representatives.
+Many feel that effective discussions and clear actions require the leaders and not just diplomatic representatives. - China and the US need to collaborate

 Meeting climate goals is contingent on close collaboration.
-Former UN Secretary-General Ban Ki-Moon has asked the world’s two biggest emitters, China and the US, to please find some common ground in order to drive progress and keep the 1.5 °C warming limit alive
+Former UN Secretary-General Ban Ki-Moon has asked the world’s two biggest emitters, China and the US, to please find some common ground in order to drive progress and keep the 1.5 °C warming limit alive - The V20 group want to see $100 billion per year of climate finance from wealthy nations

-The 20 countries who are most vulnerable to the catastrophes of climate change (V20) have urged the IMF to intervene with practical solutions to mobilise climate finance
+The 20 countries who are most vulnerable to the catastrophes of climate change (V20) have urged the IMF to intervene with practical solutions to mobilise climate finance - It may not be an inclusive COP

 Uneven distribution of Covid-19 vaccines globally, means many delegates from countries battling COVID-19 are unable to attend.
 Without some lower income nations represented, discussions and outcomes may get lower scrutiny.